Chim chum: Origin

 The origin of this dish comes from Isan, the northeastern part of Thailand where it is locally called Jaew Hon.
 In the Isan language, Jaew means sauce and Hon means hot describing the flavourful sauce that is mixed with hot broth.
 The broth in Jaew Hon is still very aromatic and contains a lot of herbs like the more modern Chim chum but with a few additional ingredients.
-It is darker, usually made by mixing Jaew which is a flavourful sauce made with blended up roasted aromatic ingredients and bone broth.
+It is darker, usually made by mixing Jaew which is a flavourful sauce made with blended roasted aromatic ingredients and bone broth.
 This sometimes contains pork or beef blood and has a bit of bitterness from Kee Pia.
 Kee pia, the word kee meaning feces, is an ingredient taken from the intestines of grass eating animals such as cows, buffalos and goats.
 It is a mixture of digestive enzymes and semi digested grass and fibres with a dark greenish brown colour which adds an earthy bitterness to food.